jonnymind/SIRPAS/Books/Base_System.md

 | Range | 15 ft |
 | Damage | __SM__+3 |

-Fires twice in a single manoeuvre, each time with reduced attack and damage.
+Fires twice in a single maneuver, each time with reduced attack and damage.
 Can be used with pistols only.

 ### Shoot {#BaM-s-firearms-shoot}